theolivenbaum/resin/README.md

 1. Download a Wikipedia JSON dump [here](https://dumps.wikimedia.org/wikidatawiki/entities/)
 2. Use the [WikipediaJsonParser](https://github.com/kreeben/resin/blob/master/Resin.WikipediaJsonParser/Program.cs) to extract as many documents as you want.
 In a cmd window:

-	cd path_to_resin_repo\Resin.WikipediaJsonParser\bin\debug
+	cd path_to_resin_repo

 	rnw c:\downloads\wikipedia.json 0 1000000

 	This will generate a new file: wikipedia_resin.json.
-I skipped 0 documents from the wikipedia file and populated the resin json file with 1M.
+0 documents was skipped and 1M taken from the wikipedia file.

-3. Create an index.
-In a cmd window:
+3. Create an index:

-	cd path_to_resin_repo\Cli\bin\Debug

 	rn write --file c:\downloads\wikipedia_resin.json --dir c:\temp\resin\wikipedia --skip 0 --take 1000000

 4. After 3 minutes or so, do this: